 Dr. Sabol is very happy to be practicing in Central Texas!
 In her free time, she loves tailgating and watching Aggie Football with her husband, Will.
 She and Will met in high school in California when they marched together in the Bands of America National Honor Band in the Rose Parade on New Year’s Day.
 They now live in Kyle and have two precious daughters that keep them laughing daily.

 Dr. Suzanne Turner was born in Houston, TX and raised in a small city in Illinois.
-She attended Illinois State University during undergrad, where she received a major in Biological Science and a minor in Chemistry.
-Dr. Turner then enrolled in the four year Doctorate of Optometry program at the University of Houston.
+She attended Illinois State University during undergrad, where she majored in Biological Science and minored in Chemistry.
+Dr. Turner then enrolled in the four year Doctorate of Optometry program at the University of Houston College of Optometry.
 During her externships, Dr. Turner gained extensive knowledge in the diagnosis and management of retinal diseases and ocular infections, as well as the co-management of cataract and LASIK surgery, foreign body removal, primary eye care, and contact lens fittings.
-She is board certified to manage ocular diseases and glaucoma.
+She is specialized to manage ocular diseases and glaucoma.

-When not practicing, Dr. Turner enjoys spending time outdoors, hiking, and running the trails with her Siberian Husky, Chrome.
+When not practicing, Dr. Turner enjoys spending time with her family outdoors.

 She is dedicated to improving and maintaining good vision for you and your family.